erbkaiser/FrozenCookies/README.md

 2014 May 20:

-* Wrinklers will autopop if turned on, in Easter or Halloween, and don't have all seasonal cookies for that season unlocked Will autobuy and value Faberge Egg, Golden Goose Egg, and Wrinklerspawn
+* Wrinklers will autopop if turned on, in Easter or Halloween, and don't have all seasonal cookies for that season unlocked.
+Will autobuy and value Faberge Egg, Golden Goose Egg, and Wrinklerspawn
 * Century Egg doesn't cause the browser to freeze (note: It's still broken in beta; won't be fixed)
 * "Manual Seasons" blacklist removed (this is now integrated with the core autobuy - if you're in a season and don't have all related cookies, autobuy won't buy another season upgrade)
 * Wrinkler Saving functionality removed entirely, due to that working with the core game now